-The holdable cursor feature permits an application to keep cursors open after implicit or explicit commits.
-By default, the cursors are held open after a commit.
-Starting with Java 2 Platform, Standard Edition, v 1.4 (J2SE), cursors can be created with close when a commit occurs option.
-Such cursors will be automatically closed when a commit happens.
-Cursors are automatically closed when a transaction aborts, whether or not they have been specified to be held open.
+Starting with Java 2 Platform, Standard Edition, v 1.4 (J2SE), result sets can be created with close when a commit occurs option.
+Such result sets will be automatically closed when a commit happens.
+Result sets are automatically closed when a transaction aborts, whether or not they have been specified to be held open.